Baraza Resort & Spa: Our full report

 Health & safety

-Medical care: Baraza has a clinic on site, and there is nearby doctor they can use for more serious medical situations.
+- Baraza has a clinic on site, and there is a doctor nearby for more serious medical situations.

-Security measures: Baraza has a front gate which is normally closed and watched, as well as discrete security guards around the property.
+- Baraza’s front gate is normally closed and watched, and there are discreet security guards around the property 24 hours a day.

-Fire safety: There are fire extinguishers in all rooms.
+- There are fire extinguishers in the main areas and smoke detectors in all of the rooms.

-Money: Baraza has the facility to exchange various currencies.
+- Baraza has the facility to exchange US Dollars, GB Pounds and Euros.